ibm-cloud-docs/cis/waf-testing.md

          If you're on the CIS Standard, Standard Next, or Free Trial plans, you can create a custom rule using the WAF Attack Score Class field instead.
 For example, use the following rule expression: `WAF Attack Score Class equals Attack`.

-1. Create a custom rule based on bot score.
+1. Create a custom rule based on Bot Score.

-   The bot score feature is available only to CIS Enterprise Premier customers with [Bot Management](/docs/cis?topic=cis-about-bot-mgmt).
+   The Bot Score feature is available only to CIS Enterprise Premier customers with [Bot Management](/docs/cis?topic=cis-about-bot-mgmt).
 Standard Next and Enterprise Advanced/Usage plans can use Super Bot Fight Mode, but note that no UI is currently available for configuration.

    1. Create a custom rule using the Bot Score and Verified Bot fields:

-      Bot scores range from 1–99.
-A score below 30 typically indicates automation.
+      Bot scores range from `1–99`.
+A score below `30` typically indicates automation.
 The Verified Bot field identifies bots that are transparent about their identity and purpose.
       {: note}

       * When incoming requests match: